Dependency Pairs for Expected Innermost Runtime Complexity and Strong Almost-Sure Termination of Probabilistic Term Rewriting: Annotated Dependency Pairs

 A step of the form $\bnt$ (for \underline{\textbf{n}}o annotation and \textsf{\underline{t}rue}) performs a rewrite step at the position of a non-annotated defined symbol.
 This represents only an \textbf{n}-step, and thus all annotations on the right-hand side $r_j$ are removed.
 An example for such a step is:

 using ADP \eqref{eq:ADP-2-3}.
 Here, we have the same $\pi$, $\ell \sigma$, and $\sigma$ as above, but use the right-hand side $\flat(r_1) = \tf(\tc(\tz,\tz))$ without annotations.

-An $\baf$-step (for \underline{\textbf{a}}nnotation and \textsf{\underline{f}alse}) at a position $\pi$ only represents an \textbf{a}-step, but not an \textbf{n}-step to rewrite the arguments of a function that is evaluated later on an annotated position above.
+An $\baf$-step (for \underline{\textbf{a}}nnotation and \textsf{\underline{f}alse}) at a position $\pi$ only represents an \textbf{a}-step, but not an \textbf{n}-step, i.e., it does not rewrite the arguments of a function that is evaluated later on an annotated posi\-tion above.
 Therefore, we remove all annotations above $\pi$, as no \textbf{a}-step is allowed to occur above $\pi$ afterwards.
 If $\ADPair{\R_2}'$ contains $\tf(\ts(x)) \to \{1:\tF(\tc(x,x))\}^{\tfalse}$, then a step of the form $\baf$ would be:

 Finally, a step of the form $\bnf$ (for \underline{\textbf{n}}o annotation and \textsf{\underline{f}alse}) is irrelevant for proving an upper bound on the expected runtime complexity since there can never be another \textbf{a}-step at a position above.
 These steps are only included to ensure that the innermost evaluation strategy is not affected if one modifies the annotations or the flag of ADPs (such modifications will be done by our ADP processors in \Cref{sec:Framework}).
 An example would be